CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-If you need to configure adaptive routing with Linux commands by editing configuration files, contact NVIDIA Customer Support.
+If you need to configure adaptive routing with Linux commands by editing configuration files, contact NVIDIA Customer Support for help.

 <!--Edit the `/etc/cumulus/switchd.d/adaptive_routing.conf` file:
 - Set the `adaptive_routing.enable` parameter to `TRUE` to enable the adaptive routing feature.